worldamazing/plan/docs/overview.md

 ## The Economy of Clarity: A Commitment to Truth
 The first and most essential contribution every member makes to the Global Institution is not measured in dollars or hours.
 It is measured in truth.
 The Economy of Clarity is the shared pool of trust, integrity, and undistorted communication that serves as the bedrock for our entire society.
 Without it, the economies of time and capital collapse into inefficiency and corruption.

 This is not a passive belief in honesty.
 It is an active, ongoing commitment to a set of practices.
-Your "payment" into this economy is your willingness to engage in the four dimensions of honesty outlined in **Part 1**.
+Your "payment" into this economy is your willingness to engage in four dimensions of honesty:

 **Your Commitment to the Economy of Clarity Means:**
   - **You commit to the Readiness to Inquire.** You agree to value truth over comfort, to look inward, and to hold your certainties lightly.
 This is your entry ticket.